BYLAWS of the

 Section VII.
 Terms of Officers

 Each Officer shall serve a two-year term.
 The President-Elect shall automatically become President for a two-year term upon expiration of the term of the then-serving President.
 The President may not succeed himself as President or President-Elect, but the Secretary and Treasurer may be elected for a second two-year term.
 An Officer can serve for a maximum of four (4) years, with the exception of the President where a total of six (6) years could apply: (two (2) years President-Elect, two (2) years President and two (2) years as Immediate Past-President).
+Those serving in the Treasurer or Secretary position are eligible to be considered for the President-Elect position after serving their four (4) year term as Officer.
 An individual who has served two consecutive terms on the Board may serve as an Officer, for the maximum number of terms allowed under the Officer position.

 Section VIII.
 Election of Officers